Hello Medaase (Thank you) for reading this!

 Central Michigan University

-Warm showers or ones that is over 3 minutes, but thankful I get a shower J
+Warm showers or ones that is over 3 minutes, but thankful I get a

 Drinking clean water for free